TANYA'S

 Tests: Bloodwork

-Your vet will probably run :
+Your vet will probably run:

-1. a blood chemistry panel, which checks kidney function and looks for any other abnormalities caused by poorly functioning kidneys; and
+1. blood chemistry panel, which checks kidney function and looks for any other abnormalities caused by poorly functioning kidneys; and

 BUN (blood urea nitrogen) or Urea